Soyuz Crew Ship Docks to Station With Expedition 65 Trio

-Category: Space Hits: 0The Soyuz MS-18 crew ship is pictured on final approach to its docking port on the space station’s Rassvet module.
+Category: Space Hits: 2The Soyuz MS-18 crew ship is pictured on final approach to its docking port on the space station’s Rassvet module.

 The Soyuz spacecraft carrying NASA astronaut Mark Vande Hei and cosmonauts Oleg Novitskiy and Pyotr Dubrov of the Russian space agency Roscosmos docked to the International Space Station at 7:05 a.m.
 EDT while both spacecraft were flying about 262 miles above northern China.